 You'll find this recipe has easy-to-follow instructions, and it is 100% guaranteed to be the best chocolate cake you have ever laid taste buds on.

 Texas Sheet Cake is a recipe many Texans hold near-and-dear to their hearts, and it is sure to bring back one childhood memory or another.
-I’m, of course, no exception, and when I reminisce about Texas Sheet Cake, I can see my Aunt Suzy’s kitchen clear as a bell.
+I'm, of course, no exception, and when I reminisce about it, I can see my Aunt Suzy's kitchen clear as a bell.
 Sitting right there in the center of her table, you would find a large silver pan fitted with a red, clear lid.
 The cousins and I knew exactly what we would find under that lid.
-It would be moist, decadent, chocolatey perfection — a cake so delectable you could never forget it.
+It would be moist, decadent, chocolatey perfection -- a cake so delectable you could never forget it.

 THE ORIGINAL TEXAS SHEET CAKE RECIPE